Defense Secrets Act of 1911

 The Defense Secrets Act of 1911 was one of the first laws in the United States specifically criminalizing the disclosure of government secrets.
-It was based in part on the British Official Secrets Act of 1889 and criminalized obtaining or delivering "information respecting the national defense, to which he is not lawfully entitled".
+It was based in part on the British Official Secrets Act 1889 and criminalized obtaining or delivering "information respecting the national defense, to which he is not lawfully entitled".
 Much of the language of the 1911 law was re-used in the Espionage Act of 1917, still in force.

 History

 Reuben Moon reported on the US House of Representatives version of the bill, HR 26656, in January 1911.
 His stated purpose for bringing the bill forward were several cases of Espionage that went unprosecuted because the United States, unlike other countries at the time, lacked any anti-Espionage law.
 He gave examples from the Panama Canal, the Philippines, and elsewhere, in which sketches or blueprints of military installations had been available to foreign parties, sometimes for money.
 He also cited recent wars, like the Russo-Japanese War, where he argued knowledge of the enemy had been decisive.

 The act was entitled "An Act to prevent the disclosure of national defense secrets".
 It was approved on March 3, 1911.
 At the time, the United States, under general John J. Pershing, and President William Howard Taft, was fighting the Moro Rebellion in the southern Philippines, a fallout from the Spanish–American War of 10 years earlier.
 The law specifically mentioned the Philippines.

 The language of the 1911 act, especially the notion of information 'relating' to the 'national defense' being obtained or delivered to 'those not entitled to receive it', was retained through subsequent American secrecy laws, including the Espionage Act of 1917 and the McCarran Internal Security Act of 1950.
 Many later Espionage Act cases, for example Gorin v.
 United States, involved arguments about the exact meaning of terms like 'national defense'.